Quickstart (Airtable integration) - Creating a PDF from Airtable data

 Estimated time: 1 minute

 This will bring you to the 'Register' page where you can register for an account.
-You'll then have access to the DocuPotion dashboard.
+Choose Airtable as your platform and the onboarding wizard will route you straight into the document to create your first template

 Design your PDF in the template editor